clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 }
 ```

-We then update our `Modal`'s effect to be as follows:
+We then update our `ModalDialog`'s effect to be as follows:

 ```js
 useEffect(() => {